-- Malvern Hills Area of Outstanding Natural Beauty, Guidance on Highway Design, Malvern Hills AONB, 2011 - Malvern Hills Area of Outstanding Natural Beauty, Guidance on the Selection and Use of Colour in Development, Malvern Hills AONB, 2015 - Malvern Hills Area of Outstanding Natural Beauty, Guidance on Identifying and Grading Views and Viewpoints, Malvern Hills AONB, 2015 (following amendments after the Reg 14 consultation) - Malvern Hills Area of Outstanding Natural Beauty, Management Plan (2019-2024), Malvern Hills AONB, 2019 - Malvern Hills Area of Outstanding Natural Beauty Guidance on Lighting, Malvern Hills AONB, 2019 - Colwall Village Design Statement, Colwall Village Society, 20019 - Landscape Character Statement for the Parish of Colwall, Colwall Parish Council and Malvern Hills AONB, 201210 - Colwall Parish Plan, Colwall Parish Council, 200411 - Informal Public Consultation on Emerging Draft Plan - 4.17 There have been several rounds of community engagement and public consultation undertaken at key stages throughout the preparation of the Draft Plan.
-These, together with the responses and questions from local residents and stakeholders are set out in
+- Malvern Hills Area of Outstanding Natural Beauty, Guidance on the Selection and Use of Colour in Development, Malvern Hills AONB, 2015 - Malvern Hills Area of Outstanding Natural Beauty, Guidance on Identifying and Grading Views and Viewpoints, Malvern Hills AONB, 2015 (following amendments after the Reg 14 consultation) - Malvern Hills Area of Outstanding Natural Beauty, Management Plan (2019-2024), Malvern Hills AONB, 2019 - Malvern Hills Area of Outstanding Natural Beauty, Guidance on Lighting, Malvern Hills AONB, 2019 - Malvern Hills Area of Outstanding Natural Beauty, Guidance on how Development can Respect Landscape in Views, Malvern Hills AONB, 2019 - Malvern Hills Area of Outstanding Beauty, Guidance on Keeping Horses in the Landscape, 2010 - Colwall Village Design Statement, Colwall Village Society, 20019 - Landscape Character Statement for the Parish of Colwall, Colwall Parish Council and Malvern Hills AONB, 201210 - Colwall Parish Plan, Colwall Parish Council, 200411

-- the Consultation Statement.
+Informal Public Consultation on Emerging Draft Plan

+- 4.17 There have been several rounds of community engagement and public consultation undertaken at key stages throughout the preparation of the Draft Plan.
+These, together with the responses and questions from local residents and stakeholders are set out in the Consultation Statement.
 They included carrying out the consultation for the location of a new school on behalf of the Education Department and recommending a site. - 4.18 The issues raised in early public meetings provided the general framework for the emerging Draft Plan.
 Some of these issues were outside the scope of a NDP which is a planning policy document used to guide new development through the development management process.
 Such issues are therefore dealt with more effectively and appropriately elsewhere and the Parish Council, through the steering group, decided to focus the plan on two principal issues; the settlement boundary and detailed design policies for development generally and for the development of identified parcels of land (site allocations). - 4.19 Following significant consultation with the Parish Council Herefordshire Council approved the planning application for the new school on 3 August 2016, on a site adjacent to the village hall in the development plot referenced 9a (see Map 3). - 4.20 As a result of this development it was necessary to reassess nearby areas under the LSCA.
 This lowered Plot 9 by two categories from the previously recorded 'Low to Medium' to 'Low'.
-Conversely it raised part of the area around the Thai restaurant from 'Between Low and Low to Medium' to 'Medium to High'.
-These changes were taken into account together with a review of the numbers of dwellings each site can accommodate.
+Conversely it raised part of the area around the Thai